ecebotarosh/ps-anon.github.io/content/posts/aboutme.md

 ## Jazz addicted

-Although I do not listen to jazz online, it helps me focus
+Although I do not listen to jazz 24/7, it helps me focus

 And yeah, I listen to  rap/trap/hip-hop/rock =))